dynatrace-oss/dynatrace-github-action/README.md

 [![Build Status](https://github.com/actions/typescript-action/workflows/build-test/badge.svg)](https://github.com/actions/typescript-action/actions)

 This Action lets you send events and metrics to a Dynatrace monitoring environment from a GitHub workflow.

 ## Usage

 The action can send metrics and events to any Dynatrace environment by setting the `url` and `token` parameters.

+The `url` has to be in the form of your Dynatrace domain, e.g.: `https://{your-environment-id}.live.dynatrace.com`.

+The `token` is a Dynatrace API v1 token with the 'Access problems and event feed, metrics, and topology' access scope enabled.

 Please note how `metrics` and `events` is configured as a string containing YAML code - this allows to send more than one metric or event at once.